Rajeev-K/mvc-router/README.md

 MVC is a common and familiar pattern used by many frameworks, for building Web as well as native apps.
 If you are an iOS developer you may already be familiar with [MVC in Cocoa](https://developer.apple.com/library/archive/documentation/General/Conceptual/CocoaEncyclopedia/Model-View-Controller/Model-View-Controller.html).
 Most UI frameworks, including ASP.NET Core, JSP and JSF (Java based frameworks), Ruby on Rails, and Django (Python) are all based on MVC.
 That's no accident.
 These disparate platforms &mdash; mobile and Web &mdash; all converged on MVC because it is the best architectural pattern for developing user interfaces.

+When using React to implement views, MVC supports one-way data flow.
+Unlike other technologies such as Flux/Redux, MVC requires far less boilerplate code.

 ## Parts of an MVC application
 A typical MVC application has the following parts:
 - The Application object holds application state and sets up routes.